Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 Common Market Forecast Mistakes

-Mistake 3: Using National Data The national median tells you nothing about local forecast.
+Mistake 3: Using National Data The national median tells you nothing about local trends.
 Look at which suburb will do better based on moving patterns.

 Always look at local market data.